sschr15/chekt/modules.md

 # Module Chekt Compilation Dependencies

 The compile-time dependencies for Chekt.
-This is necessary for the compiler plugin.
+The non-filtered version of the User Dependencies documentation.

 All functions are meant for internal use by the compiler plugin.
 Annotations are the only public API, but the functions provided may be called by an end user.